1999 Colombia earthquake: Response

 Colombian authorities imposed a dawn-till-dusk curfew to allow rescue workers to work unhindered.
 Looting was widespread in Armenia after residents, disturbed by the slow movement of the relief effort, broke into food stores and stole supplies.
-Then Colombian president Andrés Pastrana postponed a trip to Germany to attend a World Bank meeting to view the destruction himself.
-He later had to send soldiers to the afflicted area to restore order.
+Then Colombian president Andrés Pastrana postponed a trip to a World Bank meeting in Germany to view the destruction himself.
+He later sent soldiers to the afflicted area to restore order.

 Aftermath

 The main economic activity of the region, the Colombian coffee industry was heavily affected.
 About 8,000 coffee farms were completely or partially destroyed, and 13,000 structures of several kinds of enterprises and industries were damaged and went temporarily or permanently out of service.
 The banks and financial entities could not dispense money for several weeks.

 In January 2002 the new community of El Cantaro was finished.
 Many of the 125 families that gathered to celebrate the completion of their homes were chosen from among the neediest.
 An ecological park was created further down the eponymous stream.